dannynoonan/transcript-playground/README.md

 Defaults are suggested for several properties, but you will need to assign your own Elasticsearch and Postgres credentials.

-Also note that when using the `docker-compose.yml` setup that `HOST`-type properties should be assigned to docker container names, rather than being set to `localhost`.
+Also note that, when using the `docker-compose.yml` setup, `HOST` properties should be assigned to docker container names, rather than being set to `localhost`.

 ## Data source configuration

-Elasticsearch and Postgres require either local installation and setup or docker installation and setup.
+Elasticsearch and Postgres require either local setup or docker setup.
 Both approaches will generate user credentials that can be assigned to corresponding `.env` vars.

+This README does not explain how to get Elasticsearch or Postgres running, but these quick overviews and links might be helpful.

 ### Elasticsearch